Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 7

 The portrayed individual is 31 years old.
-He talks about his life and his prison sentence for seven counts of extortion.
-He was put up for adoption at 16 months old due to his biological mother’s alcohol problems and committed his first crime at 14, which led to time in a residential care home and a juvenile psychiatric facility.
+He shares his story and his prison sentence for multiple cases of extortion involving violence.
+At 16 months old, he was put up for adoption due to his biological mother’s alcohol problems.

 Photo / Editing: Chris Bolze